 Australian Industry Participation (AIP) requirements ensure full, fair and reasonable opportunity for Australian industry to compete for work.
 This includes work in major public and private projects in Australia, and procurements or projects receiving Australian Government funding of $20 million or more.

 NAIF projects much comply with the Commonwealth’s AIP policy.

 The AIP Plan developed by Voyages Indigenous Tourism Australia is available here.

 A Case Study factsheet on Voyages Indigenous Tourism Australia can be viewed here.

 Economic Impact and Public Benefit

-- The airport is a key economic enabler for the Yulara region, particularly tourism to the world heritage Uluru and Kata Tjuta National Park.
+- A key economic enabler for the Yulara region, particularly tourism to the world heritage Uluru and Kata Tjuta National Park

 - Continued availability of emergency services and flights for remote communities in the region